djarrard-zz/WebmapWrappers/InsertToken/ReadMe.md

 6. Save the model and close ModelBuilder.
 7. Double-click on the CustomPrint Model to open the dialogue.
 8. Change the Input JSON as appropriate.
 Click OK.
 9. Close model builder, double-click on the model, and run it. **NOTE: When running from Desktop, always run with an output type set to PDF.
-Otherise, Desktop will interpret the output as a raster type which will negatively affect the output type when published to a geoprocessing service.**
+Otherise, Desktop will interpret the output as a raster type which will negatively affect the output type when published to a geoprocessing service.
+The other formats can still be executed from the service once it's published.**
 10. If it runs successfully, this can be published as a Geoprocessing Service

 **Notes**